 Your online logins and transactions are secure when you use the industry-standard security technology called TLS/SSL.

-- If a website has an SSL/TLS certificate, the browser, and the website start what is known as the SSL handshake when a user visits the website.
+- If a website has an SSL/TLS certificate, the browser and the website start the SSL handshake when a user visits the website.

 - The browser verifies the SSL certificate’s validity as the first step of the SSL handshake to ensure that it has been certified by a reliable entity and is trustworthy.

 - Each SSL certificate contains two keys—a private key and a corresponding public key.
 Their individual responsibilities include handling the SSL handshake’s encryption and decryption to ensure secure communication.

 - The client and website (the server) produce a third key, known as a session key, once the browser (the client) verifies the validity of the SSL certificate.
 The final portion of the secure connection is made using the third key (the symmetric key).

 - An effective handshake takes place within a few hundred milliseconds.
 As soon as a secure connection is set, the client and server are conversing safely.

 A key advantage of HTTPS is the protection of consumer data provided by the SSL certificate you’re forced to carry.

 Additionally, it might improve your website’s search engine performance and provide your company’s online presence with a more credible appearance, and data about customers is encrypted through HTTPS.